benl23x5/gloss/README.md

 Gloss hides the pain of drawing simple vector graphics behind a nice data type and a few display functions.

-Home page and bug tracker are on a [separate site](http://gloss.ouroborus.net).
+* Home page and bug tracker are on a [separate site](http://gloss.ouroborus.net).

+* PULL REQUESTS: If you want your pull request merged then send email to benl AT ouroborus.net.
+I am brutal about ignoring notifications from web things like github, but am happy to receive emails from people.
+If you have changed any internal functionality then please test that all the gloss-examples still work before submitting your pull request.

 Example
 -------